-Accordingly, after consulting with FDA regarding the least burdensome approach to satisfy FDA’s expectations, AABB recommends adding this statement to your Circular at the time testing is discontinued:
+Accordingly, the recommendation was not included in the December 2021 Circular.
+For Blood Centers that continue to have ZIKV tested units in their distributed inventory and to satisfy FDA’s expectations, AABB recommends adding this statement to your Circular at the time testing is discontinued:

 “Blood components collected between [insert date-date] were tested with a licensed nucleic acid test (NAT) for Zika Virus RNA and found to be nonreactive.”

 At the time your blood center no longer has ZIKV-tested units in your distributed inventory, you can opt to delete this statement from your Circular of Information.